-B. In no case shall the applicant for an event license announce or advertise, either directly or indirectly, the event to the public until the department has approved the application and issued
+B. In no case shall the applicant for an event license announce or advertise, either directly or

+- indirectly, the event to the public until the department has approved the application and issued - the event license.

-18 VAC 120-40-240.
+4 18 VAC 120-40-240.
 Equipment to be provided by boxing promoters.